 Leading trichologist Anabel Kingsley, tells us, “oestrogen is a hair-friendly hormone, helping to keep your hair in its anagen (growth) phase for longer.
 During menopause, oestrogen levels drop, meaning the anagen (growth) phase can become shorter.”

-Hair loss at menopause is one of the most emotional issues women face at midlife.
+Hair loss one of the most emotional issues women face at midlife, a signifier of health, beauty and our identity.
 Some of the key questions women ask at this time of life:

 - Does hair loss from menopause grow back?

 - How can I stop hair loss during menopause?

 - What does menopause hair loss look like?

 Almost half of us will experience hair loss during menopause – around 40 percent to be exact, according to Dr Sharon Wong, one of only a handful of people combining medical trichology with dermatology.
 There’s no doubt that this thinning and loss of hair can be one of the most challenging changes for midlife women.